Lesson 1: Lines, Ellipses and Boxes

 The homework assignment for this section is as follows:

-1 filled page of the Plotted Perspective exercise
+1 filled page of the Plotted Perspective exercise.
+One page should contain three frames as shown in the exercise example.

-2 filled pages of the Rough Perspective exercise
+2 filled pages of the Rough Perspective exercise.
+Each page should contain three frames as shown in the exercise example.

 1 filled page of the Rotated Boxes exercise